 A policy outlining the factors the Standards Commission will consider when making such a decision on a report referred by the ESC can be found here.

-The decision made by the Standards Commission is noted in the table on the 'Our Cases' page under the heading 'Decision on Referral'.
+The decision made by the Standards Commission is noted in the table on the Cases - Referral Decisions, Forthcoming Hearings and Hearing Determinations page under the heading 'Decision on Referral'.

 Purpose of Hearings

-The table provided in the Our Cases page contains information about forthcoming Hearings and Hearings which have already taken place.
+The table provided in the Our Cases information provides details about forthcoming Hearings and Hearings which have already taken place.
 This includes the name of the councillor(s) or member(s), known as the Respondent(s) and the name of their council or devolved public body.
 Details about the date, time and venue of the Hearing are also included, if these arrangements have been finalised.

 The table also contains information about which paragraphs of the Code of Conduct the Respondent is alleged to have breached under the Heading 'Details of Breach'.
 The Codes of Conduct can be found here.